 No matter how much he understands and respects your “no,” your husband has approached you because he wanted to feel close to you—and even the most understandable “no” means that won’t happen.

 Allow him to be disappointed.
-After all, aren’t you disappointed when you don’t get to do something you had hoped to do?From a place of compassion, remind yourself that your husband's attitude and behavior may well be… Click To Tweet
+After all, aren’t you disappointed when you don’t get to do something you had hoped to do?From a place of compassion, remind yourself that your husband's attitude and behavior may well be a result of hurt.
+Click To Tweet

 Beyond his disappointment at this particular “no,” remember that he is also carrying some wounds from the history of “no”: